joejbh/weather/README.md

 ## Running Tests

+* Ensure you have chrome or chromium installed
 * run tests with `bundle exec rspec`
+* watch tests with `bundle exec guard`

 ## Notes

+* The site is mobile friendly.
+* Calls weatherbit for weather information
+* Calls ipapi.co for getting address information by ip address
 * I believe in only exposing endpoints that have a legitimate business need for security reasons.
 This is why I removed the ability to fetch the data via json and I also removed the show endpoints.
+*

 ## TODOs